tytydraco/yessleep/out/Something_happened_at_my_local_park.md

 The police then showed me the footage of what happened at the park that night.

 The footage showed me, brutally murdering my three friends.
-The reason that I am able to be writing this right now, is because they are giving me one chance to write out my story.
+It was all there.
+I ripped out.
+Neo's intestines and hung him from the tree.
+I sunk a rusted machete into Jude's head.
+I hung Matthew from the bridge with ripped out lungs.
+The reason that I am able to be writing this right now, is because they are giving me one last chance to write something or call somebody.
 Tomorrow is my execution.